KrishDhimanOfficial/Classified_Ads/readme.md

 # Classified Ads Application

-A Classified Ads Application is an online platform where users can post, browse, and search for advertisements in various categories such as real estate, jobs, vehicles, electronics, services, and more.
+A Classified Ads Application is an online platform where users can post, browse, and search for advertisements in various categories such as real estate, vehicles, electronics, services, and more.
 These apps act as a virtual marketplace for connecting buyers and sellers.

 ## Admin Panel